 Joint 2nd Prize: Ryan Turner, Pupil Barrister, Keating Chambers: Hanging by a slender thread: design obligations in construction contracts following MT Højgaard v E.ON

 Joint 2nd Prize: Ralph Goodchild, Solicitor, Associate at White & Case LLP, London: Proven by computer?
 System dynamics and disruption claims

 1st Prize: Philip Britton, Visiting Professor, King' College London, Senior Fellow, Melbourne Law School: Quiet Enjoyment; Revisited: A Landlord' Liability to a Tenant for Disruption Caused by Construction

 Joint 2nd Prize: James Frampton, Pupil Barrister, Keating Chambers: The Best Laid Schemes of TECBAR and TeCSA: Potential Problems Under New Pre-Action Protocol

-Joint 2nd Prize: Jon-Selous Borlace, Pupil Barrister at Atkin Chambers: A Mad Tea Party: The Role of Clarity and Common Sense in the Interpretation of Construction Contracts
+Joint 2nd Prize: Jon-Selous Borlace: A Mad Tea Party: The Role of Clarity and Common Sense in the Interpretation of Construction Contracts

 1st Prize: Mathias Cheung, Pupil Barrister, Atkin Chambers: Shylock' Construction Law: The Brave New Life of Liquidated Damages?